Toronto’s Condo Rent Prices are Rising: 4 Surprising Reasons Why

 control room with computersOwing to the booming tech industry in the city, the condo market is ensured to burn the budget of homebuyers.

-Ventures like Google City and a new hub for Microsoft is attracting a lot of job-seeking crowds.
-With the steady climbing rate of the tech industry, there’s a lot of competition in the market.
+Ventures like Google City and a new hub for Microsoft are attracting many job-seeking crowds.
+With the tech industry's steady climbing rate, there's a lot of competition in the market.

 Additionally, let's not forget that Toronto is ranked number two in the whole of North America in terms of tech and number four globally.
 With the ever-growing market in the tech sector, more and better jobs are also up for grabs.